Shafik Chokin: Biography

 On 14 June 1988 by the collective decision of Ministry of Energy and Electrification of USSR and the Presidium of Kazakhstan Academy of Sciences Chokin was appointed as an honorary director of Kazakh Scientific Research Institute of Energy.
 On 30 September 1992 by the decision of the Board of Ministers of the Republic of Kazakhstan, when the academician was still alive, Kazakh Scientific Research Institute of Energy was given the name of Shafik Chokin.

-In 1996 President Nursultan Nazarbayev awarded Shafik Chokin the "National Hero" award, the highest honor for citizens of Kazakhstan.
+In 1996 President Nursultan Nazarbayev awarded Shafik Chokin the title People's Hero of Kazakhstan, the highest honor for citizens of Kazakhstan.

 Legacy

 The following are named after Shafik Chokin: